Before you begin, please see our compatibility matrix to find out if this version of the product is fully tested on Windows.

 Installing the required applications

-- Ensure that your system meets the.
+- Ensure that your system meets the requirements specified in the.

 - Ensure that the

 PATHenvironment variable is set to "C:\Windows\System32", because the

 findstrWindows .exe file is stored in this path.